aws-observability/aws-otel-helm-charts/charts/adot-exporter-for-eks-on-ec2/documentation/metrics_to_cloudwatch_amp.md

 $ make all           # to run chart validation test and lint
 ```

-## Verify the metrics and logs are sent to Amazon CloudWatch
+## Verify the metrics are sent to Amazon CloudWatch

 * Open Amazon CloudWatch console
 * Select "Logs → Log groups" on the left navigation bar.